giovannicoppola/alfred-xkcd/README.md

 # Updating

 - `alfred-xkcd` will download the titles of new comics based on the number of days specified in the `Workflow Configuration` (Refresh Rate variable)
-- refresh can be forced with `xxk::refresh`
+- refresh can be forced with `xk::refresh`

 # Acknowledgements